Alkimik9000/api-start-express-ts/README.md

      ```

-2. Start the server with:
+2. Using the terminal, start the server with:

      ```
      npm start